-This blog is instructional for authors, creative writers, journalists, publishers, and poets, both beginning and experienced.
-They will learn the how-to’s of writing/marketing through hundreds of posts.
+This blog, edited by me, Charlotte Digregorio, is instructional for authors, business and professional people, creative writers, journalists, publishers, and poets, both beginning and experienced.
+You will learn the how-to’s of writing/marketing your work through hundreds of posts.
 Topics include: book publishing; publicity/networking for writers; feature/column/news writing; appreciating and writing poetry including short Japanese-style forms; nurturing creativity; and general wordsmithing.

-My poetry has been translated into Japanese, Turkish, French, Polish, Russian and Korean.
-I have done poetry readings at a variety of bookstores, libraries,
+I have won seventy-five awards for my writing.
+I am an internationally-published poet of sixteen forms.
+My poetry has been translated into eight languages.
+I have done poetry readings at a variety of bookstores, libraries, art centers, and galleries.

 My poetry has been featured on library web sites, such as those of Shreve Memorial Library in Louisiana and Cornell University’s Mann Library.

 I regularly give special lectures and workshops on publishing, publicity, journalism, poetry, and creativity to business and professional groups.
 I also give “writing for publication” and poetry workshops at national writers’ conferences, universities, literary festivals, non-profit organizations, and libraries.
 I’ve been a writer-in-residence at universities.
 I often judge literary contests.

 There have been about 400 articles written about me in the media.
 I have served on the Boards of writers’ and publishers’ organizations.
 My positions have included Board Secretary of the Northwest Association of Book Publishers.
 I served for many years as Midwest Regional Coordinator of The Haiku Society of America, and as its Second Vice President.